matthewwithanm/jquery-icbiacontrol/README.markdown

 used to find a template in the document.
 Whichever you use, make sure it contains an element with the class "icbiaselect-display" if you want it to reflect the state of your select box.
-The class "icbiaselect-widget" will be automatically added to your element.
+The class "icbiaselect-widget" will be automatically added to your element, and it (along with the original select box) will be nested in a container with the class "icbiaselect".

 #### Example